Albertto-1/linear-regression/README.md

 ### 3. Implementing framework and manual models.

-To this point I alrready have everything I need to implement this models.
+To this point I already have everything I need to implement this models.
 The steps that both implementations follow are:
 1. Get the respective data.
 2. Split the data in _train_ and _test_.